“Dr. Patish is the best podiatrist I have had! By far the least pain and best recovery.”

 🩹

-Return for dressing change and pin check (if applicable).
-Keep foot elevated and dressing dry.
+Return for a dressing change and check of the corrected toe.
+Keep the foot elevated and the dressing dry.

 📅